Kingwood, Houston: Fire

 Kingwood's fire stations are within Houston Fire District 102, operated by the Houston Fire Department.
 There are four stations located within Kingwood: Station 101, Station 102, Station 103 and Station 104.
 A fifth station, Station 105, is outside of Kingwood and in the same fire district.
 As of 2006, the Kingwood fire stations include one district chief, 30 firefighters, three medic units, and nine pieces of equipment.

 When the City of Houston annexed Kingwood in 1996, the city acquired four stations held by the Kingwood Volunteer Fire Department (VFD).
-The stations acquired were numbered by the city from 101 to 104."Station 102."
-City of Houston.
-Retrieved on May 8, 2010."Station 104."
-City of Houston.
-Retrieved on May 8, 2010.
+The stations acquired were numbered by the city from 101 to 104.
 Before the annexation, the department had up to 80 paid and volunteer firefighters and twelve pieces of equipment.
 After annexation the city added one more fire station.
 Mike Byers, a Kingwood resident quoted in the Houston Chronicle and the president of the Humble Area Chamber of Commerce, said that because many of the volunteer fire department members were friends and neighbors of Kingwood residents, the Kingwood residents had difficulty with the loss of the VFD and the city taking the money.
 He added that many of the new staff of the emergency services stations were not familiar with Kingwood, and some were unable to find certain locations, leading to slow response times and 11 deaths.
 As of 2006 Byers says that the City of Houston now provides fair emergency services to Kingwood residents.

 Bill White, Mayor of Houston in 2006, said during that year that Kingwood had "a great fire and EMS service with one of our best captains in the Kingwood area, and I have not gotten any complaints about fire and EMS response times, which is one of the best in the nation."
 In 2006 Mike Fuhre, the former chief of the Kingwood VFD, criticized HFD for allocating fewer staff and pieces of equipment to Kingwood than had existed during the existence of the VFD.
 Fuhre said that there were occasions when Kingwood had no coverage because all of the firefighters were called to other locations, and still do.